lucasaa482/gitscrolls/meta/master-roadmap-consolidated.md

 ---

 ### **SCROLL IX: THE FINAL TEACHING**
-*"Sacred Teaching" - The Wounded Healer*
+*"Commandments of the Wise" - The Wounded Healer*

 #### The Setup (April 2025):
 - Encounters struggling junior (Pythonicus the Confused?)